Vihaan3/knowledge-garden/content/index.md

 ##### Bugs to be fixed
 - Search might be broken because I keep failing to integrate semantic search after paying up for an OpenAI embeddings api key :(
 - The note dates update every time I sync with my Obsidian notes (which is everyday), so the dates for every note will almost always be within the last few days.
-- Wonky formatting with tagging.
+- I'm working on converting my tagging so that it's more Quartz-friendly.
+There might be wonky formatting with tags in many notes.
 - I've only been using Curius for a few days, so most of the articles here aren't saved to it yet.

 For more about me and contact info, visit my [Substack](https://vihaansondhi.substack.com/about#§to-me) .